carpentries/instructor-training-bonus-modules/episodes/01-online-workshops-module-1.md

 objectives:
 - "Use Zoom host and co-host features to create breakouts, screen share, manage muting and more."
 - "Create a plan to communicate with learners during a workshop."
-- "Understand pros and cons of cloud options provided for learners with unresolvable software problems."
 keypoints:
 - "Hosting features in Zoom are most useful when operated by someone who is not also trying to teach."
 - "Communications avenues should be planned and taught for an online workshop to function smoothy."
-- "Cloud instances can resolve software installation problems, but also have their own unique limitations."
 ---

 > ## Introduce yourself!